jiri-prochazka/weather/README.md

 This Android application can provide a simple weather forecast for the current location or user defined location.
 Weather data are obtained from [Open Weather Map API](http://openweathermap.org/api).

-*Note: This app was created as a test project for STRV*

 Features
 ========